programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 ## Exploring our Predictions Using scikit-learn

-Now we have a set of predictions and actual labels, we could directly explore these using other tools.
+Now that we have a set of predictions and actual labels, we could directly explore these using other tools.
 In this example we'll use [scikit-learn](https://scikit-learn.org/stable/), a Python library for machine learning.
 In particular we will use the metrics module to look at our results.

 ```python